 The new regulations apply to Title II of the ADA, covering programs, activities, and services of public entities, and Title III of the ADA, covering public accommodations, commercial facilities and private entities offering certain examinations and courses.
 Common examples of facilities covered under Title III include hospitals, doctors’ offices, restaurants, retail stores, hotels, movie theaters, private schools, convention centers, day care centers, and recreation facilities, such as sports stadiums and fitness clubs.
 Below is a description of some of the significant changes and additions made by these new regulations.

 - Adoption of the 2010 ADA Standards for Accessible Design: The DOJ characterized these new guidelines as “more than incremental” compared with the previously applicable standards, which were issued in 1991.
 The heightened standards are technical in nature and include, for example: wheelchair access points (e.g., wheelchair spaces and companion seats may not be located on or obstructed by temporary platforms or other movable structures); reach ranges; single-user toilet rooms; assembly areas; location of accessible routes; entrances from parking structures; and location of guest rooms in lodging facilities.
-A copy of theses revised standards can be found by clicking here.

 - Wheelchairs and Other Mobility Devices: The regulations adopt a two-tiered approach to mobility devices, distinguishing between wheelchairs and “other power-driven mobility devices,” which include a range of devices not specifically designed for individuals with mobility impairments (e.g., Segways).
 Wheelchairs and other devices designed for use by people with mobility impairments must be permitted in all areas open to pedestrian use.
 “Other power-driven mobility devices” must be permitted unless such use would fundamentally alter the entity’s programs, services or activities, create a direct threat, or create a safety hazard.